Judicial review in Bangladesh

-The term judicial review is not expressly used in Bangladeshi law, but Article 102 of the Constitution of Bangladesh allows writ petitions to be filed at the High Court Division for reviewing the actions of public authorities, or suspending proceedings in lower courts.
+The term judicial review is not expressly used in Bangladeshi law, but Article 102 of the Constitution of Bangladesh allows writ petitions to be filed to the High Court Division for reviewing the actions of public authorities, or suspending proceedings in lower courts.
 The article has caused significant judicial activism in Bangladesh.

-In the 1970s, Article 102 was employed by the courts to set a precedent for invalidating detentions under the Special Powers Act.
+In the 1970s, Article 102 was employed by the courts to set a precedent for invalidating detentions under the Special Powers Act, 1974.
 The courts have struck down constitutional amendments and enforced democratic local government under Article 102.
 The scope of such judicial review has expanded greatly since Justice Mustafa Kamal formally accepted public interest litigation for the first time in 1996, allowing associations and NGOs espousing the public's cause to file for judicial review.

 Powers under Article 102

 Article 102 of the Bangladeshi constitution gives discretionary powers to the High Court Division to issue orders.
 These include court orders (stay orders, quashing orders, mandatory orders, prohibiting orders), injunctions, declarations and damages.
 The text of Article 102 is quoted in the following.